 For the large majority of my photos, I don’t actually even use photoshop.
-If there is something that would naturally dissipate with time, such a pimple or blemish, of course I can remove that in the closer up photos if you like.
-However, in regards to removing weight, wrinkles etc etc, I applaud you to read this absolutely beautiful blog called – I Cannot Make You Beautiful by an American photographer, Anne Simone.
-The title sounds harsh at first – but it’s really beautiful reading.
+If there is something that would naturally dissipate with time, such as a pimple or blemish, of course I can remove that in the closer up photos if you like.
+However, in regards to removing weight, wrinkles etc etc, I applaud you to read this absolutely great blog called – I Cannot Make You Beautiful by an American photographer, Anne Simone.
+The title sounds harsh at first – but it’s really awesome reading.
 I’ve actually directed a couple of brides to it in the past, who have then changed their mind about wanting things photoshopped 🙂

 Why should I invest in an album?